MarcSabatella/Campania/README.md

 "b" and "#" turn into flat and sharp,
-"bb" and "##" turn into double flat and double sharp, "o" and "0" turn into diminished and half-diminished symbols, and "t" or "^" turns into a triangle.
+"bb" and "##" turn into double flat and double sharp, "o" and "0" turn into diminished and half-diminished symbols, and "^" turns into a triangle.

 ![Campania](Campania.png?raw=true)